apache/pulsar/site2/docs/cookbooks-deduplication.md

 ## How it works

-You can enable or disable message deduplication at broker, namespace or topic level.
-By default, it is disabled on all brokers, namespaces or topics.
+You can enable or disable message deduplication at broker, namespace, or topic level.
+By default, it is disabled on all brokers, namespaces, or topics.
 You can enable it in the following ways:

 * Enable deduplication for all namespaces/topics at the broker-level.
 * Enable deduplication for a specific namespace with the `pulsar-admin namespaces` interface.